SPONSORS JOURNALISM

 On Nov.
 17, Fallin vetoed much of the revised state budget that would have cut state agencies 2.4 percent.
 Fallin announced her veto while Rep. John Pfeiffer (R-Orlando) was getting married inside the State Capitol.
 The veto paved the way for Fallin to call a second special session for January 2018, a month before the next regular session was to begin.

-Other events from the 2017 session include:
+Other events during the 2017 session included:

 • The legalization of alcohol sales at liquor stores on Sundays, subject to approval by voters on a county-by-county basis;